doeixd/Open-Commerce-Standard/docs/progressive-guide.md

-# Progressive Guide to OCS Features
+# Progressive Guide to OCP Features

-This guide walks you through building an OCS API from simple to advanced, adding one feature at a time.
+This guide walks you through building an OCP API from simple to advanced, adding one feature at a time.
 Each level builds on the previous one.

 **Prerequisites:** Complete the [Getting Started Lite](./getting-started-lite.md) guide first.